AbhiramAnil0006/Smugglers-VS-Customs-Game-Theory-Project-/README.md

       Each round corresponds to the same 3x3 payoff matrix.
       This is a repeated zero-sum game similar to a 3-action Matching Pennies structure.

+## How to run the game:
+1. Download the file or copy the code into a python file & then run following commands in command prompt in the same directory as the file you just created.
+   i.  `pip install os time`
+   ii. `python yourfilename.py`